sora-xor/sora-docs/src/substrate-bridge.md

 ![Image: Example of registering a native blockchain for transfer via parachain](./assets/thischain-token-registration.png)

-These extrinsics send messages to the Sora 2 Parachain, enabling the registration of asset mappings.
+These extrinsics send messages to the SORA 2 Parachain, enabling the registration of asset mappings.
 Without this registration, tokens cannot be transferred through the parachain.

 Once the token is successfully registered, transfers can be initiated.
 To transfer a token to a relaychain, the extrinsic substrateBridgeApp.burn is used.
 For instance, to transfer a ROC token to the Rococo relay chain, the following procedure is followed: